dhis2/dhis2-releases/releases/2.42/migration-notes.md

         DELETE FROM trackedentitydatavalueaudit
         WHERE eventid IN (SELECT eventid FROM event_ids);

-        DELETE FROM eventchangelog
-        WHERE eventid IN (SELECT eventid FROM event_ids);

         DELETE FROM programmessage
         WHERE eventid IN (SELECT eventid FROM event_ids);